JuHubby/shopping-cart/README.md

 # Shopping Cart

 ## Description of the project:
  This is a standalone React application showcasing a shopping cart template for a website.
 Users can view restocked products using Strapi tools and interact by adding products to the cart, dynamically updating the checkout total.
 The cart includes the option to remove products.
+Additionally, there's a feature where the product pictures update every time you reload the page from [picsum](https://picsum.photos/).
+I encourage you to explore this fantastic source for random pictures.
+Requests are made through the URL, allowing you to specify characteristics such as color and size for your pictures.
+You can learn more about this functionality on Picsum's website.

 ## How to Run:
 This project was initiated using the standalone React method, which connects with the browser as follows: primarily fork it to your local computer, then: